spencerfliao/notes/content/Self-help/Personal Development/The Gifts of Imperfection.md

 > Heroics is often about putting our life on the line.
 Ordinary courage is about putting our vulnerability on the line. – Page 40

 > We see it when people reach out for help, like I did with Ashley.
 I see it in my classroom when a student raises their hand and says, “I’m completely lost.
 I have no idea what you’re talking about.” – Page 40

-> Rather than thinking, I’m the only one, we start thinking, I can’t believe it!
-You too?
-I’m normal?
-I thought it was just me!
-Once we start to see the big picture, we are better able to reality-check our shame triggers and the messages and expectations that we’re never good enough. – Page 104
-> > This is a note for testing and I want to say that I’ve got nothing else to say

 > Compassion is not a relationship between the healer and the wounded.
 It’s a relationship between equals. – Page 44